Wrongful death occurs when someone’s negligence or bad intent causes the death of another.

 In Missouri, damages under a wrongful death cause of action brought by the deceased’s estate can be both economic (financial) in nature, and noneconomic.
 For example, if the deceased was financially responsible for others, such as young children, a spouse, or parents, a wrongful death action would seek to recover the amount of money that these family members would no longer receive as a result of the death.
 These damages can be quite astronomical: for example, consider a single parent working as a doctor of a newborn child, who might have been expected to provide for the child financially until the child’s 18th birthday, or the young attorney spouse of a non-working wife who might have been expected to support the wife for many decades from a sizeable salary.
 The family of a child that was killed might be entitled to the financial support that child may have provided the family, or the salary that child might have generated, had the child survived into working adulthood.

 Missouri also permits recovery for so-called noneconomic “loss of consortium” damages.
 These damages include loss of services around the house, such as raising children, household chores, loss of love, affection, comfort, sexual relations, and other, similar, intangible services provided.
-Finally, the estate can also claim economic damages for the deceased’s funeral and burial expenses.
-In rare cases, the estate can also sue for punitive damages: these are damages intended to punish the wrongdoer, and are awarded for intentional acts, or acts that are determined to be reckless, like in a suit against an extremely intoxicated driver, or against someone waving a loaded gun around in a crowded shopping market.
+Finally, the estate’s wrongful death lawyer can also claim economic damages for the deceased’s funeral and burial expenses.
+In rare cases, the estate’s wrongful death attorney can also sue for punitive damages: these are damages intended to punish the wrongdoer, and are awarded for intentional acts, or acts that are determined to be reckless, like in a suit against an extremely intoxicated driver, or against someone waving a loaded gun around in a crowded shopping market.
 Punitive damages are rare in wrongful death actions when a single individual is involved, but might be quite common in class action lawsuits, for example, if a manufacturer of a product is found to be liable for the deaths of many people.

 Importantly, however, all of these types of damages only accrue after the deceased has actually died.
 So, for example, if the deceased is struck by a car, but survives for several years more in a coma until finally dying, a wrongful death action will only cover damages that occur after the death, and not damages that might accrue in between the accident and the death.
 This can result in the odd scenario where the family of a comatose accident victim, who survives for many years after an accident but is otherwise vegetative, might be entitled to substantially less (an incur significantly higher medical costs) in a wrongful death action than were the victim to have died at the scene of the accident.